PipelineDeals/engineering_docs/interview-process.md

 * [TS] What is thread safety?
 What do you have to avoid in your Ruby code to ensure your app is thread-safe?
 * [TS, C] How can you make your code harder to test?
 * [TS, CE] What are some of your favorite gems?
+* [CE] Who are your favorite authors?
+What technical books have been your favorite and why?
 * [CE] What are you favorite sources to honing your tech skills?
 * [CE] What was the last language/framework you learned that expanded your mind with regards to code and what is possible?
 * [C] Talk about a failure you've been involved in.
 What failed?
 What did you learn from the failure?